 The NCAA Men’s Basketball Tournament is one of the most exciting events in sports.
 That is why there are more than 70 million brackets that get filled out.

-This article takes a step back and shows you how March Madness has evolved into what it is today.
+This article takes a step back and shows you how March Madness has evolved into what it is today and maybe helps you find an angle or two to help predict who will win the NCAA tournament this year.

 Since the first NCAA Tournament in 1939, we have seen the field expand to 68 teams.